 Prevention: Shoe Inserts for Shin Splints

 Orthotics, or shoe inserts, can be used to prevent shin splint pain.
 Using orthotics for shin splints is critical to preventing overpronation and aligning the body.
 They are particularly critical if you have flat feet.
-Shoe inserts can help align and stabilize your foot and ankle, taking stress off of your lower leg.
+Shoe inserts can help align and stabilize your foot and ankle, taking stress off of your lower leg - they will also prevent other overuse injuries like runner's knee, IT band syndrome, and take pressure off your muscles and tendons.

 The Best Insoles for Shin Splints

 The best insoles for shin splints offer sturdy support and a deep heel cup that stabilizes the body.
 Fulton's Athletic Insole helps prevent and alleviate shin splints for everyone, not just runners.
 These insoles provide alignment up the kinetic chain by supporting flat feet and preventing overpronation.
 When the body is properly aligned, the risk for developing overuse and overcompensation injuries decreases significantly.
-Unlike other insoles, Fulton insoles mold to your arch to provide customized support that uniquely helps to prevent overpronation.
+Unlike other insoles, Fulton insoles mold to your arch to provide customized support that uniquely helps to prevent overpronation by perfectly forming to the contours of your foot.
 Furthermore, their cork base helps absorb shock to reduce impact to the body from running or walking on hard surfaces.
 Finally, their deep heel cup helps stabilize the body and align the ankles and legs.
 Shop Fulton insoles here.